Humbly Homemade

 A hand mixing white bread dough with a large wooden spoon in a mixing bowl.

-4. Mix with ½ cup of cooking liquid and 1 cup of flour.
+4. Mix the potatoes with cooking liquid and some of the flour.

 A hand kneading a ball of light bread dough on a wooden table.